 - Keep a video diary or a written journal to document what it's like during this particular time in history.

-- Record a podcast.
-Come up with a topic, connect with a friend or co-hosts online, and create your own podcast.
+- Create your own podcast.
+Come up with a topic, connect with a friend or co-hosts online.

 - Dig into a good cookbook and make meals for your family.